 Summary: ChattaNeuter's old website had usability issues with a difficult to use header and hard to find content.
-My Make-a-Mark team re-restructed their website, designed a compelling header/homepage, and used beautiful photography to make their site feel warm and inviting.
+Our Make-a-Mark team re-restructed their website, designed a compelling header/homepage, and used beautiful photography to make their site feel warm and inviting.

-I worked on the website for ChattaNeuter as a part of Make-a-Mark, an organization that gathers creatives for one 12-hour work day each year to do work for non-profits.
+We worked on the website for ChattaNeuter as a part of Make-a-Mark, an organization that gathers creatives for one 12-hour work day each year to do work for non-profits.
 Special thanks on this project go to Tim Moses, Scott Hoelsema, Mike Conrad, and Leigh Ann Parrish, the other makers.

 - The homepage header didn't offer a clear message about what ChattaNeuter did.
 It consisted of a slider with auto-rotating images.
 The text displayed over those images lacked sufficient contrast to make them legible.
 As the slider rotated images, a button animated in from the bottom.
 The animation was distracting and the button was hard to click on.
 Since new users spend 80% of their visit on the homepage header, this was a significant issue.